 It is important to follow your doctor’s prescribed treatment schedule and to try to keep all of your infusion appointments within that 2-week time frame.

-Please see additional Important Safety Information for SOLIRIS, including Boxed WARNING regarding serious and life-threatening meningococcal infections, below.
+Please see additional Important Safety Information for SOLIRIS, including Boxed WARNING regarding serious meningococcal infections, below.

 Get free, personalized support from OneSource™—your source for insurance and treatment information.